Renunciation of U.S. Nationality Abroad

 - sign an oath of renunciation

-Renunciations that do not meet the conditions described above have no legal effect.
-Because of the provisions of Section 349(a)(5), U.S. citizens cannot effectively renounce their citizenship by mail, through an agent, or while in the United States.
+Renunciations abroad that do not meet the conditions described above have no legal effect.
+Because of the provisions of Section 349(a)(5), U.S. citizens can only renounce their citizenship in person, and therefore cannot do so by mail, electronically, or through agents.
 In fact, U.S. courts have held certain attempts to renounce U.S. citizenship to be ineffective on a variety of grounds, as discussed below.

 C. REQUIREMENT - RENOUNCE ALL RIGHTS AND PRIVILEGES

-a person seeking to renounce U.S. citizenship must renounce all the rights and privileges associated with such citizenships.
+A person seeking to renounce U.S. citizenship must renounce all the rights and privileges associated with such citizenship.
 In the case of Colon v.
-U.S. Department of State , 2 F.Supp.2d 43 (1998),the U.S. District Court for the District of Columbia rejected Colon’s petition for a writ of mandamus directing the Secretary of State to approve a Certificate of Loss of Nationality in the case because he wanted to retain the right to live in the United States while claiming he was not a U.S. citizen.
+U.S. Department of State, 2 F.Supp.2d 43 (1998), the U.S. District Court for the District of Columbia rejected Colon’s petition for a writ of mandamus directing the Secretary of State to approve a Certificate of Loss of Nationality in the case because, despite his oath of renunciation, he wanted to retain the right to live in the United States while claiming he was not a U.S. citizen.

 D. DUAL NATIONALITY / STATELESSNESS